 An asset sale is recorded in the books of accounts with the goal of eliminating the asset and its accumulated depreciation from the balance sheet.
 Here are the options for the treatment of an asset sale transaction:

 When a sale transaction takes place, a journal entry is made to update the depreciation expense, increase the cash account with the amount received, decrease (credit) the asset account, and record the gain or loss on the sale of the asset.

 The depreciation on the disposed asset is recorded to update the book value of the asset.
 The amount is debited in the depreciation expense account and credited in the accumulated depreciation account.
 It is captured in the income statement as an expense that reduces the gross proceeds.
 The accumulated depreciation reduces the value of the asset to the current book value.

-3. Gains or loss on sale of the asset
+3. Gain or loss on the sale of an asset

 Conversely, if the proceeds received are less than the asset book value, the business is deemed to have incurred a loss.
 The proceeds received are debited in the cash account, while the loss is debited in the loss on sale of asset account and the gain credited in the gain on sale of asset account.
 The gain raises the gross profit in the income statement, whereas the loss reduces the gross profit in the income statement.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: